sjefvanleeuwen/identity-server/README.md

 This project contains powershell and docker scripts for pulling in IdentityServer from: https://github.com/IdentityServer/IdentityServer4

+**Do not use the identity server in production, as there is no unique private key and the storage of all the accounts are in volatile memory.**

 1. Clones the repo into ext/identityserver
 2. Builds the identity server using provider build script
 3. publishes the Host project using dotnet publish